-We are the best labour attorneys / labour lawyers in town.
+We are the best labour attorneys / labour lawyers.
 If anyone can win your case it is us!
 Do not settle for less than the best!
 Goldberg Attorneys have an impeccable record having won most of their cases!!
 Presently we have 15 costs orders we need to cash in on!!!

 Read Acting Judge Goldberg's Judgment at http://www.saflii.org/za/cases/ZALCJHB/2017/390.html